A two-layer team-assembly model for invention networks: Data

-Patents are useful for knowing the occurence of innovations over time \cite{Griliches98}.
-Therefore, using a massive data set enables us to understand the tendency of innovations.
-US and JP patent data were used as datasets \cite{Hall00,Tamada02}.
+Patents are useful for understanding what innovations occur over time \cite{Griliches98}.
+Using a massive data set enables us to understand the tendency of innovations.
+Patent data from Japan (JP) and the United States (US) are used as data sets \cite{Hall01,Tamada02} in this paper.